spghtti/keyboard-inventory-app/README.md

 ## About this project

-A CRUD application to track a (fictional) keyboard store's inventory.
+A CRUD application to track a (fictional) mechanical keyboard store's inventory.

 This is a solution to the Odin's Project's [assignment](https://www.theodinproject.com/lessons/nodejs-inventory-application) to build an inventory application with Node and MongoDB.